kschmitz123/wizard-sheet/README.md

 # Digitaler Begleiter zum Würfelspiel Wizard

 Digitaler Punkteerfasser.
-Es können Punkte und "X" eingetragen werden, die Gesamtpunktzahl wird automatisch berechnet.
+Es können Punkte und "x" / "X" eingetragen werden, die Gesamtpunktzahl wird automatisch berechnet.
 Sobald ein Spieler 9 "X" erreicht hat, wird dies farblich hervorgehoben.
 Der 3-Punkte-Bonus kann mit einem Klick hinzugefügt werden.

-**Achtung:** "X" werden momentan nur hochgezählt.
-Beim Löschen eines "X" kann es also zu einem Fehler bei der Berechnung kommen.

 Die Rechte am Spiel liegen beim Hersteller, dieses Projekt dient nur der privaten Nutzung (und dem Sparen von Papier).

 # Digital game sheet for Wizrad (game of dice)

 Digital scoreboard.
-You can enter either numbers oder "X", the total score is calculated automatically.
+You can enter either numbers oder "x" / "X", the total score is calculated automatically.
 As soon as a player hits nine "X", the value will be highlighted in color.
 You can add the 3-points-bonus with one click.

-**Heads up:** "X" are only being counted up.
-When deleting "X" there might be an error in counting the current amount of "X".

 The rights of this game lie with the manufacturer.
 This project is for private use only (and to save paper).